Florida Yoga Studio Shooting: Hero Takes Down Gunman with Vacuum Cleaner

-We often hear about gunmen opening fire on innocent people.
+We often hear about shooters opening fire on innocent people.
 But, we rarely hear about survivors fighting back.
 While very scary, if you are face-to-face with an active shooter, you must challenge them and fight with everything you have - to protect yourself and the children in your care.

-Quick “grabbed the first makeshift weapon he could find and sprang into action when the attacker’s gun appeared to jam.”
+According to ABC News, Quick “grabbed the first makeshift weapon he could find and sprang into action when the attacker’s gun appeared to jam.”
 Because of Quick’s fast thinking, many people in the yoga studio were able to escape.

-What You Can Do to Protect Yourself and Others
+What You Can Do to Protect Yourself and Others From An Active Shooter

 The Institute for Childhood Preparedness provides training for an active shooter incident.
 Our reality-based training has been specifically designed for those who care for children.
 We train participants to study their surroundings and find viable, potentially life-saving weapons.
 In classrooms and learning centers, many everyday items can disorient or stop an active threat.

 Quick “grabbed a vacuum cleaner that was in the studio and confronted the gunman.”
 Instead of freezing during the situation, Quick studied his surroundings.
 He spotted the vacuum and waited for the right opportunity.
-“The gun stopped firing, I don’t know if it jammed or what.
+“The gun stopped firing; I don’t know if it jammed or what.
 So I used that opportunity to hit him over the head with it [the vacuum].”

 Quick startled the gunman, and the shooter retaliated.
 He left Quick with bruises and scratches.
 But, this didn’t deter Quick.
 He grabbed a broom and went after the gunman again.
 The gunman then realized Quick foiled his shooting spree, so he turned the gun on himself.